-- Air Tight (Humidity and Oxygen): The most important part of a storage container is to be air tight.
-Excessive humidity and oxygen are both enemies of well preserved food.
+- Air Tight (Humidity and Oxygen): The most important part of a storage container is to be air-tight.
+Excessive humidity and oxygen are both enemies of well-preserved food.

 The Food You Store

 The food you store is only as good as the food storage container, and vice versa.
-The best food for long term storage are the foods that best resist rot.
-Food with low moisture content is the best for rot resistance, and those include beans, flours, grains, dried fruit, milk powder, and jerky.
-There are many other foods that store well, and as a prepper you will want to consider calories, protein, and nutrients.
+The best food for long-term storage are the foods that best resist rot.
+Food with low moisture content is the best for rot resistance, and those include beans, flour, grains, dried fruit, milk powder, and jerky.
+There are many other foods that store well, and as a prepper, you will want to consider calories, protein, and nutrients.

-1/7 Reusable Plastic Containers
+1. Reusable Plastic Containers

-You can re-use plastic containers for ‘shorter’ long term storage.
-Your target storage period for reused plastic containers is a 2 year shelf life or less.
+You can reuse plastic containers for ‘shorter’ long-term storage.
+Your target storage period for reused plastic containers is a 2-year shelf life or less.
 There are several types of plastic containers you can use:

-Plastic Bottles: With a little bit of cellophane, you can turn a two liter bottle into a great way to store rice, beans, sugar, or other pourable items.
+Plastic Bottles: With a little bit of cellophane, you can turn a two-liter bottle into a great way to store rice, beans, sugar, or other pourable items.
 You will just need to make sure it is clean and thoroughly dry.
 Wash out the inside with dish soap and hot water.
 Add a few drops of bleach and then rinse it out and set it out to dry.
 Check that it is truly PET plastic by checking for the small PET triangle on the bottom of the bottle.
-When you fill it, put in an oxygen absorber half way up to help improve the shelf life even further.
-Two liter bottles hold a fair amount of food and are not as heavy as a five gallon bucket, which can make them easier to handle.
+When you fill it, put in an oxygen absorber halfway up to help improve the shelf life even further.
+Two-liter bottles hold a fair amount of food and are not as heavy as a five-gallon bucket, which can make them easier to handle.

 While all plastic will eventually leach into the food product, if you cycle what you are storing out at least every six months, it should not be a problem.
 Plastic containers are great because they do not break as easily as glass, are cheap, and are reusable.
 If the plastic containers you are using are clear, it is best to store them in a dark closet or room so the light will not degrade your food storage.